Urkaz/UrkazMoonTools/resources/CF_Description.md

 The moon icon in the Lunar Clock will be tinted of the same color as the Moon.

-In the mod settings, the strength of the Lunar Detector can be set to emit 9 Redstone units during any Enhanced Celestials event.
+In the mod settings, the strength of the Lunar Detector can be set to emit 9 Redstone units during any event.

 ## Legacy Mod compatibility